Management accounting: Traditional versus innovative practices

 Activity-based costing (ABC) recognizes that, in modern factories, most manufacturing costs are determined by the amount of 'activities' (e.g., the number of production runs per month, and the amount of production equipment idle time) and that the key to effective cost control is therefore optimizing the efficiency of these activities.
 Both lifecycle costing and activity-based costing recognize that, in the typical modern factory, the avoidance of disruptive events (such as machine breakdowns and quality control failures) is of far greater importance than (for example) reducing the costs of raw materials.
 Activity-based costing also de-emphasizes direct labor as a cost driver and concentrates instead on activities that drive costs, as the provision of a service or the production of a product component.

 Other approach is the German Grenzplankostenrechnung (GPK) costing methodology.
 Although it has been in practiced in Europe for more than 50 years, neither GPK nor the proper treatment of 'unused capacity' is widely practiced in the U.S.

 Another accounting practice available today is resource consumption accounting (RCA).
-RCA has been recognized by the International Federation of Accountants (IFAC) as a "sophisticated approach at the upper levels of the continuum of costing techniques" The approach provides the ability to derive costs directly from operational resource data or to isolate and measure unused capacity costs.
+RCA has been recognized by the International Federation of Accountants (IFAC) as a "sophisticated approach at the upper levels of the continuum of costing techniques".
+The approach provides the ability to derive costs directly from operational resource data or to isolate and measure unused capacity costs.
 RCA was derived by taking costing characteristics of GPK, and combining the use of activity-based drivers when needed, such as those used in activity-based costing.

-A modern approach to close accounting is continuous accounting, which focuses on achieving a point-in-time close, where accounting processes typically performed at period-end are distributed evenly throughout the period.
+A modern approach to close accounting is continuous accounting, which focuses on achieving a point-in-time close, where accounting processes that are typically performed at period-end are distributed evenly throughout the period.